Fully Hyperbolic Convolutional Neural Networks for Computer Vision: Fully hyperbolic CNN (HCNN)

-\section{Fully Hyperbolic CNN (HCNN)}
+\section{Fully hyperbolic CNN (HCNN)}

-Our HCNN framework aims to give way to building vision models that can effectively extract features in hyperbolic spaces, fully leveraging the advantages of hyperbolic geometry.
+We aim to give way to building vision models that can fully leverage the advantages of hyperbolic geometry by learning features in hyperbolic spaces.
 For this, we generalize Euclidean CNN components to the Lorentz model, yielding one-to-one replacements that can be integrated into existing architectures.
 In the following, we first define the cornerstone of HCNNs, i.e., the Lorentz convolutional layer, including its transposed variant.
 Then, we introduce the Lorentz batch normalization algorithm and the MLR classifier.
 Finally, we generalize the residual connection and non-linear activation.